sdr-enthusiasts/docker-hfdlobserver/README.md

 ## Setup

 Follow the example docker-compose.yml in this repository.
 You will need to mount a volume in the container at `/run/hfdlobserver` with a `settings.yaml` file in it.
 The `compose/settings.yaml` file is a nice starting point.
 Please uncomment relevant lines and change addresses as appropriate.
+The file is well commented so work it from top to bottom to get your settings.yaml file.